davidbuzatto/Templates-JSGE/README.md

 </p>

 # About
-Basic project templates for [JSimple Game Engine](https://github.com/davidbuzatto/JSGE), made for Apache NetBeans, VS Code, IntelliJ e Eclipse.
+Basic project templates for [JSimple Game Engine](https://github.com/davidbuzatto/JSGE), made for Apache NetBeans, VS Code, IntelliJ, and Eclipse.

 All templates can be opened or imported directly into your preferred IDE.
 Only in Eclipse is it necessary to configure a VM option in the Run Configurations.
 The option is as follows: